 - The Captain: While Gates is technically captain of the Snark, Captain Bennett is superior to him, and orders him to take one of his own men with him (instead of Gates' second in command) to do the search for the Neptune that Gates considers unqualified.
-After the man mistakes a sunken sonar target for the boat, Gates surfaces and begs Captain Bennett to let him use his own man.
-Bennett asks him if the fact that the guy made one error was sufficient reason to abandon the search, Gates says, "When I'm steered to a '52 DeSoto (instead of a submarine about a hundred times the size of an automobile), yes, sir!"
+After the man mistakes a sunken sonar target for the Neptune (a submarine about a hundred times the size of an automobile), Gates surfaces and demands Captain Bennett let him use his own man.
+Bennett asks if his guy making one error was sufficient reason to abandon the search:Gates: "When I'm steered to a '52 DeSoto?
+Yes, sir!"

 - Military Maverick: Captain Gates.
 He designed and built a specialized mini-sub that can do a lot of useful functions with nothing but scrounged resources and the help of his second in command.
 He's damn good at what he does, and he knows it.

-- Race Against the Clock: While there's enough air and food for the crew to last until rescue, the place where the boat is resting is subject to severe gravity slides.
+- Race Against the Clock: While there's enough air and food for the surviving crew to last until rescue, the overloaded watertight hatch to the engineering spaces is leaking, and the place where the boat is resting is subject to severe gravity slides.
 They have perhaps 22 hours if everything holds.
 If anything goes wrong, the ship falls into the trench and it's a two-mile ride to the bottom.
 As the ship is already below its rated crush depth, any further sinking would cause it to implode, killing any survivors.

-- Shout-Out: While the crew is waiting, they're watching the movie Jaws.
+- Shout-Out: While the crew is waiting for rescue, they're watching Jaws.